kenwilcox/BankFileParsers/README.md

 parser.Write("--new filename--", bai);
 ```

-This **should** create a file that is an exact match as the origional file (100% match on the four files I use in testing).
+This **should** create a file that is an exact match as the original file (100% matches on the four files I use in testing).

 The parsed data may or may not be of any use to you.
-Therefore the ```BaiTranslator```
+If you need more *translation* there is the ```BaiTranslator```
 This object is responsible for Translating the parsed data to something that could be more usable and the object graph is very similar to the one the parser creates.

 ```csharp